cbarraco/scripts/pingen/README.md

 == pingen ==
 Repeatably generates the same n-digit pin from any string with optional salt.
 Basically a SHA256 hash code generator but the output is a zero padded integer modulo 10^n.
 The idea is that if you forget the pin you can regenerate it if you can remember the text that was used which should be easy.
+Also handy for generating ports for Docker containers using the container name as the text.

 Default pin length is 4 and default salt is empty string